-Graduate and professional students may borrow an unsubsidized Federal Stafford Loans up to the annual limit of \$20,500, with exceptions: the annual limit for School of Medicine students is \$40,500, and the annual limit for School of Public Health students is \$33,000.
-The aggregate (lifetime) borrowing limit for the Stafford Loan is \$138,500 per student (\$224,000 for School of Medicine and School of Public Health students).
+Graduate and professional students may borrow a Federal Direct Unsubsidized Loans up to the annual limit of \$20,500, with exceptions: the annual limit for School of Medicine students is \$40,500, and the annual limit for School of Public Health students is \$33,000.
+The aggregate (lifetime) borrowing limit for the Direct Unsubsidized and Subsidized Loan is \$138,500 per student (\$224,000 for School of Medicine and School of Public Health students).
 In addition, students entering a Graduate program cannot have exceeded their undergraduate loan limits.
-The aggregate borrowing limits for all undergraduate students are \$57,000 in Subsidized and Unsubsidized Stafford Loans combined, and of this combined limit no more than \$23,000 can be in the form of Subsidized Stafford Loans.
+The aggregate borrowing limits for all undergraduate students are \$57,000 in Subsidized and Unsubsidized Direct Loans combined, and of this combined limit no more than \$23,000 can be in the form of Direct Subsidized Loans.
 Tulane medical school and public health students have an aggregate borrowing limit of \$224,000.

-New changes in the Federal Stafford loan program took effect July 1, 2013, establishing interest rates for graduate students to be based on an index rate (10-Year U.S. Treasury Note Index) plus a 3.60% add-on.
+New changes in the Federal Direct Unsubsidized Loan program took effect July 1, 2013, establishing interest rates for graduate students to be based on an index rate (10-Year U.S. Treasury Note Index) plus a 3.60% add-on.

-For graduate student Unsubsidized Stafford Loans disbursed between 7/1/13 and 6/30/14 the index rate = 1.81%, so the total fixed rate for the life of the loan = 5.41% (1.81% + 3.60%).
-Each year new Stafford loans will have a new fixed interest rate dependent on the prevailing index rate.
-Federal Direct Stafford Loans have an interest rate cap of 8.25%
+For graduate student Direct Unsubsidized Loans disbursed between 7/1/15 and 6/30/16, the interest rate fixed for the life of the loan is 5.84%.
+Each year new Direct Unsubsidized Loans will have a new fixed interest rate dependent on the prevailing index rate.
+Federal Direct Loans have an interest rate cap of 8.25%

-Fees on Stafford Loans disbursed on or after December 1, 2013 will be assessed a 1.072% fee.
+Fees on Direct Unsubsidized Loans first disbursed on or after October 1, 2015 and before October 1, 2016 will be assessed a 1.068% fee.